cownby/webPrototype-Archethought/pages/verbiage-samples.md

 * Our heritage consists of expertise across many aspects of data science, #artificial intelligence, machine learning, software and hardware engineering, #and full stack web development.
 We are a community focused organization with #great enthusiasm towards innovations that improve the daily lives of our citizens.
 (Darren's linkedIn profile)

 ## Raw Content from something Dixon wrote

+Archethought is commercializing smart city and micro-location technology, rapidly growing fields mapping outdoor & indoor locations for people and intelligent assets.
+We offer a subscription platform, Metro Bus™ to companies seeking to reduce costs and increase opportunities to help their customers and improve operational efficiency by collecting and using better data.

+We are seeking Pilot Partners to develop and deploy solutions.
+Contact us to arrange a pilot for your organization.

 Executive Summary
 Archethought, founded in 2008, recently pivoted from data science consulting to commercialize micro-location technology, a rapidly growing field mapping indoor human and asset location.
 The company offers a subscription platform to deliver applications based on micro-location tracking data, using inexpensive, open source sensor hardware.
 Portions of the technology were developed to support astronaut wellness on the NASA Mars Mission.